Adoption as Trauma

-What Is An Adoption Competent Counselor?
+What is an Adoption Competent Counselor?

 Having completed my Masters of Social Work thesis around the area of Adoption Trauma in 2007, I truly have been immersed in this topic for 15 years since that time both through reading, writing, attending trainings and conferences, and informally connecting with the adoptee community both virtually and locally in Rochester, NY.

 I began my search and reunion journey at age 36 and I have been in positive reunion with my birth mother, birth father, siblings, and extended biological family, while maintaining positive relationships with my adoptive family since that time.
-I am very understanding of the deep resilience required of the adopted person who navigates these complex relationships in their day to day life because I am living it!
+I am very understanding of the deep resilience required of the adopted person who navigates these complex relationships in their day-to-day life because I am living it!
 I know what it takes to establish, cultivate, nurture and sustain these life changing relationships while most importantly nourishing the relationship that you are ever so uniquely building with yourself as an adult adopted person.

 I am a believer that the first mother often undergoes a significant moral injury at the time of relinquishment of her child that is a lifelong wound.
-I am skilled and compassionate in working with the first parent population, and enjoy helping them navigate their often long standing disenfranchised and ambiguous grief.
-I have first hand knowledge of this lived experience, having observed my own biological mother's ongoing journey through healing her PTSD.
+I am skilled and compassionate in working with the first parent population and enjoy helping them navigate their often long standing disenfranchised and ambiguous grief.
+I have first-hand knowledge of this lived experience, having observed my own biological mother's ongoing journey through healing her PTSD.

-The nature of adoption and trauma's impact on my own life allows me an unique ability to evaluate myself in and amongst the role of religion, misogyny, patriarchy, and capitalism in the adoption industry.
+The nature of adoption and trauma's impact on my own life allows me a unique ability to evaluate myself in and amongst the role of religion, misogyny, patriarchy, and capitalism in the adoption industry.
 These are complex concepts that we can explore together.
 If you were adopted, you were affected by these systemic concepts too, and you also hold a unique and extraordinary perspective on the world.
-Lets work together to discover what this means for you now.
+Let's work together to discover what this means for you now.

 Let me help you find the hope that you may not be able to see and help you carry the weight of the enormity of coping with separation from one's family and one's true self.
 You are not alone.